dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-00.md

 packets going in or out of a name server.
 However, there are several design choices or other limitations that are common to many DNS installations and operators.

-* DNS ervers are hosted in a variety of situations
+* DNS servers are hosted in a variety of situations
     * Self-hosted servers
     * Third party hosting (including multiple third parties)
     * Third party hardware (including multiple third parties)